mshardel/Extended-IV-RiskRatio/Extended-IV-RiskRatio-intro.md

 The following produces the data in Table 3 of Shardell and Ferrucci (2016) and converts it from wide format to long format:

-    #data from Table 3 in Shardell and Ferrucci (2016)
     ### data from Table 3 in Shardell and Ferrucci (2016)
     ### Y = outcome, X = exposure, Z = invalid IV, C = covariate
     var.combos <- list(Y = 0:1, X = 0:1, Z = 0:1, C = 0:1)